Green Dealflow » The Green Dealflow blog » How To Finance Your Solar Project

 For capital-intensive projects, equity financing often fills the funding gap left after securing debt.
 Typically, if a project is 60-80% debt-financed, the remaining 20-40% is covered by equity or shareholder loans, which can be even more efficient.

 This involves issuing project equity in exchange for funding.
-Unlike loans, equity financing doesn’t require repayment; instead, investors receive a share of the project’s profits, which allows project owners to maintain control while providing investors with potential high returns, incentivizing them to undertake higher risks associated with early-stage renewable projects.
+Unlike loans, equity financing doesn’t require repayment; instead, investors receive a share of the project’s profits, which allows project owners to maintain control while providing investors with potentially high returns, incentivizing them to undertake higher risks associated with early-stage renewable projects.

 How to find the right investor for your solar projects